Link Search Menu Expand Document

 BehaviorDescription

-Adding an Implicit TransactionA new transaction object is being assigned to the execution if the caller does not passed any explicit transaction.
+Adding an Implicit TransactionA transaction object is assigned to the execution if the caller does not provide one explicitly.

-PreparationBefore executing the command object, the Prepare method is being called to pre-define the execution against the database.
-In the case of SQL Server, it creates an execution-plan in advance.
+PreparationBefore execution, the Prepare method is called to pre-define the execution plan against the database.
+In SQL Server, this creates an execution plan in advance.